This information applies to England and Wales.

 Make sure you have formal permission confirming you can adapt the property.

-If you're applying for Disabled Facilities Grant, you will need to show you have permission from the owner.
+If you are applying for Disabled Facilities Grant, you will need to show you have permission from the owner.

-If you make changes without permission, you may have to reverse what you've done or you could get fined.
+If you make changes without permission, you may have to reverse what you have done or you could get fined.

 Your landlord could even take legal action or try to evict you for breaking your tenancy agreement.